MESH-Research/Pilcrow/docs/contributing/README.md

 We use a Docker-based container management system called [Lando](https://lando.dev/) to manage reusable development environments to ensure everyone is working with the same dependencies.
 To get started spinning up a development environment, you'll roughly need to follow these steps:
 :::warning Minimum Version
-CCR requires a Lando version &ge; 3.0.25
+CCR requires Lando version &ge; 3.0.25
 :::

 1. [Download and Install Lando and its dependencies.](https://docs.lando.dev/basics/installation.html)